boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ![Data Source](/static/assets/visualizing-data/visualization-widgets/images/databutton.png)

-4. Click the `CREATE NEW` button to launch a new connection from the connection type panel.
+4. Click the `CREATE NEW` button to initiate a new connection from the connection type panel.

 ![CREATE NEW](/static/assets/visualizing-data/visualization-widgets/images/datasourcebutton.png)

-5. In the connection type panel, click any one (Here, the `Microsoft Excel` Connection type is selected for demonstration) of the listed connection type button.
+5. In the connection type panel, click on any one of the listed connection type buttons.
+(Here, the `Microsoft Excel` connection type is selected for demonstration.)

 ![Datasource list](/static/assets/visualizing-data/visualization-widgets/images/datasourcelist.png)

-6. In the `NEW DATA SOURCE` configuration panel, fill the connection type and related details.
-Click the `Preview & Connect` button.
+6. In the `NEW DATA SOURCE` configuration panel, fill in the connection type and related details.
+Then, click the `Preview & Connect` button.

 ![Connect button](/static/assets/visualizing-data/visualization-widgets/images/connectbutton.png)

-7. Drag and drop your preferred table or view from the left pane from the data design view, and click the `Save` button.
+7. Please drag and drop your preferred table or view from the left pane in the data design view, and then click the `Save` button.

 ![Virtual table](/static/assets/visualizing-data/visualization-widgets/images/virtualtable.png)

-8. Click the `Properties icon` in the configuration panel.
+8. Please click the `Properties icon` in the configuration panel.

 ![Click properties icon](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-9. The `properties` panel of the widget will be displayed as shown in the following screenshot.
+9. The `properties` panel of the widget will be displayed as shown in the screenshot below.

 ![Properties pane](/static/assets/visualizing-data/visualization-widgets/images/column-chart/assign-data.png)